-- Increase your agility - Riding your board in an off road setting allows you to refine the quickness with which you move your body.
-As opposed to a normal, smooth surface, you have to be more resourceful with your body movements in order to maintain balance and coordination.
+- Increase your agility - Riding your board in an off-road setting allows you to refine the quickness with which you move your body.
+As opposed to a standard, smooth surface, you have to be more resourceful with your body movements to maintain balance and coordination.
 The result is greater agility and dexterity that can be transferred to other areas in your life.

-- Eliminate noisy distractions that come with riding on-road - There’s nothing like a noisy vehicle that is moving with unnerving speed inches away from you, to ruin the hoverboard riding experience.
-When you’re off road, you’re unlikely to find any vehicles in sight and you can ride freely without these added distractions.
+- Eliminate noisy distractions that come with riding on-road - There’s nothing like a loud vehicle that is moving with unnerving speed inches away from you, to ruin the hoverboard riding experience.
+When you’re off-road, you’re unlikely to find any vehicles in view, and you can ride freely without these added distractions.

 The Features That Matter

-Whether you’re a sprightly go-getter or an absolute klutz, this board is jam-packed with components that will instantly give you edge in an off road setting.
+Whether you’re an energetic go-getter or an absolute klutz, this board is jam-packed with components that will instantly give you an edge in an off-road setting.

-Here are the unique features make the off road hoverboard such a powerful vehicle:
+Here are the unique features that make the off-road hoverboard such a powerful vehicle: